LarsBodewig/Hibernate-Based-Migration/README.md

 * **Freeze (defaultPhase=Deploy):**

-  Copy a set of files to a separate project directory, resolve the common package and place them in versioned, named package.
+  Copy a set of files to a separate project directory, resolve the common package and place them in a versioned, named package.

   | Configuration option | Description | Default/Required | Example |
   | --- | --- | --- | --- |